 The Technical Services Division provides several behind-the-scene services to UPD members and citizens alike.
 These services are vital to the successful operation of the UPD and other law enforcement agencies that might contract with the UPD for services.

-Enforcement Services manages the Government Records Access Management Act (GRAMA) compliance, Alarm Permitting for business and residential alarm permits for unincorporated areas of Salt Lake County and cities contracting for services provided by the Salt Lake County Sheriff's Office, compliance with the Alarm Ordinance, Law Enforcement Tow Truck Rotation management and compliance, archiving of Sheriff's Office Records, and training on Mobile Report Entry (MRE), and Records Management System (RMS).
+Enforcement Services manages the Government Records Access Management Act (GRAMA) compliance, Alarm Permitting for business and residential alarm permits for the Unified Police Department and it's member cities, compliance with the Alarm Ordinance, Law Enforcement Tow Truck Rotation management and compliance, archiving of Unified Police Department Records, and training on Mobile Report Entry (MRE), and Records Management System (RMS).

-The Records Front Counter Unit and staff are responsible to provide and release accurate information to the public, outside agencies, the courts, insurance companies and to the Sheriff's Office personnel, per GRAMA and Sheriff's Office Policy, on a daily basis, and in a courteous and timely manner They must have knowledge of all available GRAMA laws, Sheriff's Office data systems, including BCI and NCIC, in order to have the ability do perform research and provide the information being requested.
+The Records Front Counter Unit and staff are responsible to provide and release accurate information to the public, outside agencies, the courts, insurance companies and to the Unified Police Department personnel, per GRAMA and Unified Police Department Policy, on a daily basis, and in a courteous and timely manner They must have knowledge of all available GRAMA laws, Unified Police Department data systems, including BCI and NCIC, in order to have the ability to perform research and provide the information being requested.
 This is done by phone, personal contact at the front counter window, and/or by FAX request.
 This unit reports to the Technical Services Division Records Manager.

 The Communications Equipment Management Unit is responsible for purchasing, disseminating, and repairing mobile and handheld radios, mobile data computers, and cellular telephones for all officers and UPD vehicles.
 Additionally, this unit manages the operation of the UPD recently upgraded paging system.
 We extend these services to several other County departments and many non-County personnel that partner with the UPD.